kylebutts/50graphs/README.md

 </p>

 # 50graphs.js
-*50graphs.js* is a charting library that allows 50 instances
+*50graphs.js* is a charting library that allows 50 instances of a d3 graph be placed in the relative shape of the U.S. map.

 ## Reference